Home / Meat and Poultry Recipes / Kate’s Healthier Dairy Free Chicken Pot Pie Recipe

-Healthier Dairy-Free Chicken Pot Pie Recipe
+Kate’s Healthier Dairy Free Chicken Pot Pie Recipe

-This Dairy-Free Chicken Pot Pie recipe has all the comfort food vibes, flaky crust, tender chicken and vegetables, savory sauce but with none of the dairy.
+This Dairy Free Chicken Pot Pie recipe has all the comfort food vibes, flaky crust, tender chicken and vegetables, savory sauce but with none of the dairy.
 Every bite melts in your mouth!

 Two serving bowls with chicken pot pie in them next to a casserole dish of chicken pot pie and a couple sprigs of rosemary.